 General Manager – Bridget McDonough

-In 2008, she served as one of the International Judges at the Second Vladimir Kurochkin International Competition of Young Artists of Operetta and Musicals in Yekaterinburg, Russia, and was honored by the Evanston Chamber of Commerce with their 2009 Public Service/Nonprofit Person of the Year Award.
+She is currently on the board of the North Shore International Network, and is treasurer of the Musicians Club of Women.
+She served as an international judge at the Second Vladimir Kurochkin International Competition of Young Artists of Operetta and Musicals in Yekaterinburg, Russia, and VIBE (Vienna International Ballet Experience) in Missoula, Montana.
+She was honored by the Evanston Chamber of Commerce with their 2009 Public Service/Nonprofit Person of the Year Award.

 Artistic Director – Rudy Hogenmiller

 Rudy Hogenmiller began his tenure as artistic director in 2005, and has directed many productions for the company, including Candide, Gypsy, Die Fledermaus, Mame, My Fair Lady, Guys and Dolls, South Pacific, The Fantasticks, The Merry Widow, Fiddler on the Roof, Annie Get Your Gun, H.M.S.
 Pinafore, Oliver!, Man of La Mancha, Camelot, The Student Prince, Brigadoon and Hello, Dolly!.
 He made his performing debut with the company as the Emcee in Cabaret in 2013, and played Mr. Applegate (the Devil) in Damn Yankees in 2014.

 A classic “triple threat,” Rudy won the role of Larry, the dance captain, in the Los Angeles national company of A Chorus Line in 1977, working with the legendary Michael Bennett.

 He later directed the groundbreaking show at Candlelight Dinner Playhouse, followed by Drury Lane Evergreen Park in 1999 (where he also played Zach, the director), and in 2004 at Theatre at the Center (again appearing as Zach).